lq3552/finance_utility/README.md

 # finance_utility
-finance_utiliy is an in-house financial toolkit for portfolio and trend analysis
+`finance_utiliy` is an in-house financial toolkit for portfolio management and trend-based analysis of securities. <mark>NOTE:</mark> For now it is only a loosely organized collection.
+Later on it will be made into a real package.
-## required package
+## required packages

 finance_utility requires: